calvinmetcalf/catiline/README.md

-Formerly known as Communist, Catiline is the same great web worker library but with a name you can use with your boss.

 A JavaScript library all about workers.
-Workers should make your life easier not harder and with Catiline launching a new worker is as simple as calling a function, and it works the same across all (modern) browsers.
+Workers should make your life easier not harder and with Catiline.js launching a new worker is as simple as calling a function, and it works the same across all (modern) browser.
+Catiline.js was formerly known as Communist.js, this is the same great library with a less controversial name.

 How easy? `var worker = cw(myFunc)` creates a worker, send it data with `var response = worker.data(YOUR DATA);`, response is a